 Events like these are very important for international students and scholars.
 A scholar named Raj* and his wife, who were both new to America in 2021, became very lonely.
 Raj’s wife became especially lonely because she was not in school and was not eligible for employment.
 She was very happy to meet people, including Danny’s wife, at IFI’s India Independence Day event.
 Danny has found that many students and their families, just as Raj and his wife, are very appreciative of the chance to meet people and make friends at IFI events.
 They can see the joy as a dance party typically breaks out and they often receive many “thank you’s” from those in attendance.

 Another unique Indian cultural tradition is the Satsang, which can be translated to mean “associating with good people” or simply “being in the company of truth.”
 Satsang refers to the act of gathering with like-minded, uplifting people, especially those on a spiritual path.
 The IFI Indian Friendship Team holds a “Yeshu Satsang” every other Saturday where Indians of many different faiths gather together centered on Yeshu (Jesus).
 Typically all in attendance sing praise songs to Yeshu in Hindi or another of India’s many languages.
 They also try to use musical tunes and instruments that are common to the culture.
 Songs of worship are known as bhajans in Indian culture.
 Holding a Yeshu Satsang is a way to share Jesus’ love with students within the context of their own Indian cultural tradition.
 Students are under a lot of stress to be successful in their studies.
 When they come to Satsang they are glad to have time to get peace, receive prayers, and spend time with others.
-This makes for a very unique meeting as Christians, Hindus, atheists, Jains, Sikhs, and Muslims meet together in the same small group.
+This makes for a very unique meeting as followers of Jesus, Hindus, atheists, Jains, Sikhs, and Muslims meet together in the same small group.

 How Can I Form Friendships with Indians?